build-on-aws/content/FAQ.md

 ### How can I provide a post description for SEO purposes?

-The description field in the frontMatter of your post is used as a `<meta name="description">` header in the page, but if you want some more SEO friendly content in this header, simply add a seoDescription field, for example:
+The description field in the front matter of your post is used as a `<meta name="description">` header in the page, but if you want some more SEO friendly content in this header, simply add a seoDescription field, for example:

 ```yml
 description: "Adding compute power to a Kubernetes Cluster can be challenging because of the lengthy delay between compute demand and instance availability.
 In this post we are going to learn about Karpenter, an open source project that helps to have the power you need just when you need it."